 Traditional Chancery work typically concerns the lives of private individuals, including members of a family, homeowners, landlords or tenants.
 Examples of traditional Chancery work include disputes between family members upon the execution of a will or individual insolvency.

-In contrast, commercial Chancery work concerns the commercial context.
+In contrast, Commercial Chancery work concerns the commercial context.
 Examples of commercial Chancery work include a breach of fiduciary duties by a director or a contractual dispute between business partners.

 The Chancery Team have specialist knowledge in all areas of Chancery law, including both traditional and commercial chancery work.
 They have appeared in a range of actions across tribunals, including the County Court and High Court.
-Please get in touch with our clerks if you need specialist Chancery law advice.

 Areas of employment work are undertaken on behalf of employees and employers including discrimination, harassment, unfair dismissal, wrongful dismissal and transfer of undertakings.
-Our experienced and talented barristers can provide practical and up to date advice in an area of law which is constantly evolving.
+Our experienced and talented barristers can provide practical and up-to-date advice in an area of law which is constantly evolving.

 Chambers is centrally located within walking distance of the train station, secure car parks and the Courts.